ALMIGHTYZEUS58/Smart_Loan-Banking_System/README.md

 ---

-Developed by Desmond Kwadwo Owusu as part of the Final Year Project (2024).
+Developed by Quansah Ransford & Desmond Kwadwo Owusu as part of the Final Year Project (2024).